Sound as a gauge theory and its infrared triangle: Discussion

 Relativistic theories are often coupled to conserved sources.
 For example, electric charge is conserved, and so is energy-momentum.
 This leads to particularly well-behaved memory effects, which can naturally arise in scattering.
 Since electric charges or masses cannot be created nor destroyed, simply changing their kinematic configurations can be enough to create memory.
-For instance, the original gravitational-wave displacement memory effect was conceived by considering the scattering of a cluster of stars and other celestial objects \cite{zeldovich1974RadiationGravitationalWaves,braginsky1985KinematicResonanceMemory,braginsky1987GravitationalwaveBurstsMemory}.
+For instance, the original gravitational-wave displacement memory effect was conceived by imagining a cluster of stars orbiting the center of a galaxy \cite{zeldovich1974RadiationGravitationalWaves,braginsky1985KinematicResonanceMemory,braginsky1987GravitationalwaveBurstsMemory}.
 Acoustics, on the other hand, is not coupled to a conserved source.
 A sphere with constant radius, for instance, has a vanishing monopole moment, and does not produce any kind of sound.
 This is a sense in which memory in effective theories can be unusual, because physical realizations may need to handle the sources with more care than in their fundamental counterparts.

 Once it is clear that a memory effect for sound can be obtained---which, as stated, is a direct consequence of the wave equation---one can inquire about connections to the other corners of an infrared triangle.
-Within the approximations we worked on, acoustic perturbations are mathematically identical to a massless Klein--Gordon field in a relativistic scenario.
-This allowed to explore a duality between the Klein--Gordon field and a two-form theory, which had already been investigated before in the context of asymptotic symmetries \cite{campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries}, but---to our knowledge---no connections to a memory effect had been investigated so far.
+Within the approximations we worked on, acoustic perturbations are mathematically identical to a massless Klein--Gordon field.
+This allowed us to explore a duality between the Klein--Gordon field and a two-form theory, which had already been investigated before in the context of asymptotic symmetries \cite{campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries}.
+Nevertheless, to our knowledge, no connections to a memory effect had been noticed yet.